redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.objectives.md

 After completing the lesson, students will be able to:

+- Know the basic terminologies of HTML.

-- Understand the basic structure of HTML.
+- Understand the proper basic page structure of HTML.

-- Use of tags and elements in writing HML code.
+- Use tags and elements in writing an HTML code.

 - Use attributes to define the elements.

-- Able to write proper nested HTML code.
+- Able to write proper nested HTML document.